Interview on Political Plans in the Fight Against Money Laundering

-On 19 February 2025, the Frankfurter Rundschau published an article entitled "Germany is a paradise for money laundering: the Greens want to combat it with this plan".
-The article presented political proposals to combat money laundering in Germany more effectively, in line with the 2025 federal election campaign.
+On February 19, 2025, Frankfurter Rundschau published an article titled “Germany is a paradise for money laundering: This is how the Greens plan to tackle it.”
+The article presented political proposals aimed at more effectively combating money laundering in Germany, coinciding with the 2025 federal election campaign.

-• and upper limits for cash payments, especially for property purchases.
+• and cash payment caps, especially for real estate purchases.

-In the article, Dr Jacob Wende, CEO of Regpit, shares his assessment of the planned measures.
-He generally welcomes the political will to combat money laundering more resolutely, but points out that many of the announced measures have not yet been concretised in detail.
+In the article, Dr. Jacob Wende, CEO of Regpit, shares his assessment of the proposed measures.
+He welcomes the political will to take a stronger stance against money laundering but points out that many of the announced measures lack detailed implementation plans.

-Wende thus emphasises the importance of clear, practical implementation in order to achieve a real impact on the market.
+Wende emphasizes the importance of clear, practical implementation in order to achieve real impact in the market.

 The full article is available online at Frankfurter Rundschau: Read article →